D3stinn3/PythonReview/README.md

 # PythonReview

-This a demo for a few python automation ideas.
+This a demo for a few python automation ideas for educational purposes.
 Enjoy.